+Welcome to “CR-V Camper Conversion – Part 5.”
 I haven’t made a lot of progress lately.
-After having been out out of town for a weekend, it took me a while to catch up, and then the next free time I had was on the following weekend, and it was chilly and rainy, but despite that, I did manage to make a tiny bit of progress.
+After having been out out of town for a weekend, it took me a while to catch up.
+Then the next free time I had was on the following weekend, and it was chilly and rainy.
+Somehow, despite that, I did manage to make a tiny bit of progress.
 A little progress is better than none, so here’s the latest.

 I started with giving some more thought to my eventual slide out tabletop surface.
-I couldn’t think up any good designs that didn’t require me to give up more of my already painfully limited space below the sleeping platform.
-The best of those ideas, by far, was to purchase and install a sturdy pair of drawer slides, but like I said, that would take up more space than I was willing to part with.
-The materials would have cost a bit more than what I ended up going with too, so I guess that’s a plus.
+I couldn’t think of any designs that didn’t require me to give up more of my remaining space below.
+The best of those ideas, by far, was to purchase and install a sturdy pair of drawer slides.
+But like I said, that would take up more space than I was willing to part with.
+The materials would have cost a bit more than what I ended up going with too.
+I guess that’s a plus.

 What did I end up going with?
 Well, that’s a good question.
 I’m sad to say that my solution isn’t a glamorous one.
 It’s not just a “slide it out and you’re ready to go solution, but that’s okay.
 We’re camping right?
-Camping is meant to be a little work.
+Camping means putting in a little effort.
 Sure, we want to relax and enjoy nature, but there’s a reason why they call it “roughing it,” right?

 Well, that’s enough for now.
 Hopefully my next entry comes along sooner than this one did.

 I am editing this post quite awhile after the original post date because I hadn’t included an update on the total money spent on the project.
 The cost of the hardboard for the cubbies, the angle bracket and flat plate for the slide out tabletop, and some miscellaneous hardware totals an additional $28.64.
 That brings the total spent so far to $67.16.